 Transaction Limitations

-For instance, a business that sells high-end goods, may suffer from Aggregatorspart1-03lost sales because the credit card brands place an $8,000 limit per business per month.
+For instance, a business that sells high-end goods, may suffer from lost sales because the credit card brands place an $8,000 limit per business per month.
 This limits online payments to lower priced goods.
 Moreover, as the service providers accept liability and risk for each transaction through the master account, individual transactions face maximum limits as well.
 Currently, the increasingly popular POS systems such as Square use an aggregator model that limits transactions to no more than $400.
 If a business exceeds those maximums, the automated system places holds on transactions up to 30 days, and those transactions may be subject to higher processing charges.
 Thus, two major drawbacks include:

-• The money is not yours.
+- The money is not yours.
 Your business receives payment from the aggregator.
 The money collected from bank transfers or payment card transactions are property of the aggregator.
 If you violate the terms of agreement, the money may be held indefinitely.

-• Higher fees for higher volume.
+- Higher fees for higher volume.
 After monthly volume exceeds certain levels, the fees can increase.

 PCI Compliance